bilal-fazlani/commanddotnet/docs/OtherFeatures/suggest.md

 ## Integration with Shell Completion

+!!! tip "Easy Setup with CompletionCommand"
+    CommandDotNet provides a built-in `CompletionCommand` class that generates completion scripts for you.
+See [Shell Completions](shell-completions.md) for the recommended approach.

-The suggest directive is designed to be called by shell completion scripts:
+The suggest directive is designed to be called by shell completion scripts.
+If you need to write custom completion scripts, here are examples:

 ### Bash Example
 ```bash